jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 # Summary

-This document describes the behaviour of the Network-Aware Scheduling framework that considers latency and bandwidth in the scheduling decision making process.
+This document describes the behavior of the Network-Aware Scheduling framework that considers latency and bandwidth in the scheduling decision-making process.

-Service topology information (e.g., Pod dependencies) is established via an **AppGroup CRD**, while network topology information (e.g., network weights) is provided through a **NetworkTopology CRD**.
+An **AppGroup CRD** establishes service topology information (e.g., Pod dependencies) to ensure different pods correspond to an application and their dependencies are considered in the scheduling process.

+A **NetworkTopology CRD** provides network topology information (e.g., network weights) to be used by our plugins to find nodes for pod allocations that aim to reduce latency in the AppGroup.

-Bandwidth resources are advertised as **extended resources**.
-Several plugins are planned including:
+Bandwidth resources are advertised as **extended resources** to ensure available filter/score plugins (e.g., `PodFitsResources`, `BalancedAlocation`) consider bandwidth as a resource.

+Several plugins will be developed for our framework, including:
-`TopologicalSort`, `CheckRiskNodebandwidth` and `NetworkMinCost`.
+`TopologicalSort` (**QueueSort**), `CheckRiskNodebandwidth` (**Filter**) and `NetworkMinCost` (**Score**).

 # Motivation